 Social Security and Medicare tax rates are the same for self-employed taxpayers.
 The only difference is that they have to pay the total percentage, not just half.

 Additional Medicare Tax

-The Additional Medicare Tax is 0.9% as of 2021, and employers are obligated to withhold this from a worker’s paycheck as well, but they don’t have to match it.
+The Additional Medicare Tax is 0.9%, and employers are obligated to withhold this from a worker’s paycheck as well, but they don’t have to match it.